mgk2014/RepData_PeerAssessment1/PA1_template.md

 Using a series of R tools, we will explore the relationship between date, time interval and physical activity indicated in the observations.
 The R tools used in this assignment are ggplot2, plyr, and reshape

-### Assumptions
+## Assumptions
-It is assumed that the source data has been downloaded, unzipped and is located in the current working directory
+It is assumed that the source data has been downloaded and is located in the current working directory

-## Script
+# Script

-### Set Global Options for R markdown
+## Set Global Options for R markdown

 ```r
 opts_chunk$set(echo = TRUE, fig.width=12, fig.height=6, cache=TRUE)
 ```

-### Load the required libraries
+## Load the required libraries

 ```r